 Organic or biological nutrients are derived from living or formerly living things (plants or animals).
 It is important not to confuse organically derived nutrients with ‘certified organic’ products.
 Many organically or biologically derived products DO NOT meet the standards of organic certification.
 For example, cow manure is an organically derived nutrient, but if the manure is not produced by organic cattle, then that manure is not ‘certified organic’.
 Nutrients and additives that are ‘certified organic’ typically contain organic materials as well as acceptable additives such as nutritive rock powders, ground sea shells, seed meal or kelp, and cultivated microorganisms and derivatives.

 Organic nutrients have several key advantages over mineral formulations.
 Organic nutrients are made entirely from plant or animal ingredients.
+They contain a wide range of macronutrients and micronutrients, as well as other compounds such as beneficial microbes and enzymes.
 These ingredients contain nutrients such as nitrogen, phosphorus, and potassium which are released when microorganisms such as bacteria and fungi break them down.
 Some organic formulations use only plant derived ingredients and are therefore vegan, including the BAC range of organic products.

 Organic nutrients also contain ingredients such as beneficial micro-organisms that would not survive in pure, highly concentrated mineral formulations.
 High quality certified organic base nutrients include BAC Organic Grow and Bloom, and Canna Bio Vega & Canna Bio Flores.